 A few facts about Toronto

 Toronto is Canada’s most populated city with 25 % of the entire country’s population settling in or around the city.
-You will find over 8000 restaurants with more opening daily, making Toronto to be every foodies dream destination.
+You will find over 8000 restaurants with more opening daily, making Toronto to be every foodie’s dream destination.
+If you consider yourself a food lover, Food and Sightseeing tour is exactly what you should look for by coming to this marvelous city!

-Toronto holds the Guiness world record for the longest street in the world, Yonge Street, that stretches for 1896 km!
+Toronto holds the Guinness world record for the longest street in the world, Yonge Street, that stretches for 1896 km!

 The city is also known as an “artist mecca”, with over 20 000 artists residing in it as well as 25% of all Hollywood movies filmed in it.
 Toronto’s film industry brings in approx. 1.5B USD each year.